GET TAX RELIEF NOW!

 Higher-income taxpayers may need 110 percent of their prior tax liability, and some taxpayers must include the Mental Health Services Tax.
 Mandatory electronic payments can apply after threshold events, and taxpayers should review the rules before mailing a check or paying by credit card.

 Taxpayers can use Web Pay, electronic funds transfer from a bank account, or Form FTB 3519 for an automatic extension payment.
-Taxpayers should keep books and records, since Form FTB 5805 or Form FTB 5805F may apply.
+They should keep books and records, since Form FTB 5805 or Form FTB 5805F may apply.

 Step-by-Step (High Level)